Italian History II: From Unification to the present time

 This course deals with the history and politics of modern Italy from Unification to the present.
 Lessons will focus on the process of political unification in the mid-late 1800s, the First World War, Italian fascism, World War II, the Resistance and the post-war Italian Republic.
 Students will also learn about the political terrorist events (i.e. the Red Brigade Years) which occurred in Italy between 1960 and 1980.

-This course also includes guided visits to the “Museum of Italian Resurgence” at the “Vittoriano” in Rome, the “Museo dello Sbarco” , as well as readings and films about the Italian society from 1960 to 1980.
+This course also includes guided visit to the “Museo dello Sbarco” in Salerno as well as readings and films about the Italian society from 1960 to 1980.

 Number of credits: 3 credits

 At the completion of this course, participants will: